-When the important railway line for the Reußische Oberland was to be built, the planners encountered the usual political difficulties.
-Resistance came mainly from the population, as this should cede parcels.
-After decades of delays, a route was finally chosen that meant little political resistance, but a high technical outlay.
-The numerous valley slopes in the region required many tunnels, bridges and viaducts.
-The biggest technical challenge was the Ziemestal bridge.
+When the important railway line for the Reussian Oberland was to be built, the planners encountered the usual political difficulties.
+Resistance came mainly from the population, as they were supposed to cede parcels.
+After decades of delays, a route was finally chosen that was hardly a political resistance, but a high technical effort.
+Due to the numerous valley slopes in the region, many tunnels, bridges and viaducts were required.
+The biggest technical challenge was the Ziemestal Bridge.
 Because of the high transport costs to the Ziemestal, stone was out of the question as a building material.
-Thus, steel was chosen, which at the time was the most modern building material.
+So they decided on steel, which was the most modern building material at the time.

 July 14, 2018